MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Global Variables functions

-Global Variables functions can be used to set and get global variables within rules, velocities, routing rules and post decision action rules.
+Global Variables functions can be used to set and get global variables within rules, velocities, routing rules, and post-decision action rules.
 The variables that are set can be accessed from within the same environment or from environments down the stack.
 For example, if we have global variables set in a rule within the root environment, the variables can be accessed within the rules from the same environment or from its children.
 Also, global variables are specific to an assessment.
-A variable set within one assessment cannot be accessed from another assessment.
+A variable set within one assessment can't be accessed from another assessment.

 | Operator | Description | Example |
 |-------------|-------------|---------|